HL7/VhDir/pages/_includes/vhdir-productPlan-intro.md

 Each productPlan resource must have:

-1. One owner in `productPlan.ownedBy`
-1. One administrator in `productPlan.administeredBy`
 1. At least one covered benefit described in `productPlan.productCoverage`.
 This attribute consists of a number of other mandatory attributes:
     1. One type in `productPlan.productCoverage.coverageType`
     1. At least one benefit described in `productPlan.productCoverage.benefits`